thaabomb/EightyPercentSafer/outline.md

   - Describe the Executive Order
   - Describe the result: an 83% reduction in the fatal accident rate in the 10 years between 1998 and 2007.
   - Segue to Act II: how did an industry that was already considered "very safe" improve by 80%?
-- Describe CAST and how CAST helped achieve that result
+- Describe EnlightenedSafety and how EnlightenedSafety helped achieve that result
-  - What is CAST?
+  - What is EnlightenedSafety?
+    - Non-punitive
+    - Data-driven
+    - Proactive
+    - Collaborative
+  - How is EnlightenedSafety different than what came before?
+  - Why is EnlightenedSafety so effective?
-- Describe how collaborative safety could improve safety in other industries
+- Describe how EnlightenedSafety could improve safety in other industries
+  - Nothing about EnlightenedSafety is specific to aviation